 Circles Class 10th Notes - Free NCERT Class 10 Maths Chapter 10 Notes - Download PDF

-A circle is a shape or geometrical shape that consists of all points in a plane that are equidistant from a point called the center.
-It is a round shape closed figure that does not have any edges or sides, or corners.
+A circle is a geometrical shape that consists of all points in a plane that are equidistant from a point called the centre.
+It is a round-shaped closed figure that does not have any edges or sides, or corners.
 It is a set of points, and these points have the same distance from a point.
 There are many examples of circles in the natural world, like the moon, the sun, the pupil of the eye and as well as human-made objects like plates, lenses, CDs, DVDs, etc. Circles are also used in architectural design and engineering, like, designing circular objects like gears and other mechanical components.
+The main purpose of these NCERT Notes of Circles class 10 PDF is to provide students with an efficient study material from which they can revise the entire chapter.

 Circles Class 10th Notes - Free NCERT Class 10 Maths Chapter 10 Notes - Download PDF

-NCERT Class 10 Maths Chapter 10 Circles: Notes
+NCERT Class 10 Maths Chapter 10 Notes: Circles

-Circle: A circle is a 2-dimensional closed geometrical shape that contains a set of points, and all points are at a fixed or constant distance from a point called the center.
+A circle is a 2-dimensional closed geometrical shape that contains a set of points, and all points are at a fixed or constant distance from a point called the centre.
 All the points of the surface of the circle are at an equidistance.

 1744087836905

-Radius: The distance from the center of the circle to any point on the surface of the circle is called the radius of the circle.
+Radius: The distance from the centre of the circle to any point on the surface of the circle is called the radius of the circle.
 It is denoted by r.

-Diameter: Any straight line segment that passes through the center of the circle and whose endpoints lie on the surface of the circle is called a diameter.
+Diameter: Any straight line segment that passes through the centre of the circle and whose endpoints lie on the surface of the circle is called a diameter.
 It is denoted by d.

 Circle and Line in a Plane: